Home / Blog/ Insurance Law Blog / Getting Proof Of Auto Insurance Existence And Coverage, Tracing v Suing

 Different Forms of Proof of Insurance

 There are several forms of documentation to use as proof of insurance.
 You will need to get one of these documents from your insurance company, so they can verify that you have an active policy.
-These documents include:
+These documents include the following:

 An Insurance Card